-This is where things get a little more difficult, however still not impossible.
-If you're desperate to take your training indoors and you're in need of a static bike to enable training, then a set of power meter pedals are your friend.
+This is where things get a little more difficult, though still not impossible.
+If you're desperate to take your training indoors and you're in need of a static bike to enable training, then a set of power meter pedals can be your friend.

 Power meter pedals can be connected to any bike.
-From a budget road bike or a race-ready aero bike but, more importantly, they'll even work with at-home spin bikes.
-We typically recommend them as a solution for those who travel a lot.
-They can be attached (with permission) to spin bikes at your hotel gym, and when paired with your smartphone are a travel-friendly way to get onto Zwift.
+From a budget road bike or a race-ready aero bike but, more importantly for this exercise, they'll even work with at-home spin bikes.
+We would recommend them as a solution for those who travel a lot and they can be attached (with permission) to spin bikes at your hotel gym, and when paired with your smartphone are a travel-friendly way to connect to indoor cycling apps.

-During such unprecedented times, power meter pedals and a budget spin bike from Amazon could be your best ticket to indoor training.
+During such unprecedented times, power meter pedals and a budget spin bike could be your best ticket to indoor training.

 What device do I need?

 Zwift can be run on most modern smartphones, tablets and laptop computers, as well as an Apple TV (4th gen and above).
 Most of us will have a compatible smartphone, but the bigger the screen, the better, so try your other devices to see what works.

 Be aware that Zwift is a battery muncher, so if you're using it on a portable device, you might need to add a power bank to your inventory.

 Data is transmitted via either ANT+ or Bluetooth, and most devices will be Bluetooth enabled, however, if yours isn't, you'll likely need an adaptor.
 You could use an ANT+ adaptor, but a Bluetooth adaptor is likely to be more budget-friendly and is more widely adopted outside of cycling.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.